cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

 abilities.

 The movement abilities lead to an exciting, fluid, parkour-like experience, similar to *Mirror's Edge*, for example.
-This is further aided by the fact that some demons are deliberately designed to be jumped on, such as the balloon demon.
+This is further **demon**strated by the fact that some of them are deliberately designed to be jumped on, such as the balloon demon.

-While sadly, there are no balloon demons in this level, it does contain the following cards:
+While there are, sadly, no balloon demons in this level, it does contain the following cards, for reference:

 |Card|Weapon|Effect|
 |---|---|---|